vtex-soft/texsupport.intlpress-iccm/README.md

 ## Setup
 * Clone the repository or download the `*.zip` archive.
 Rename the package to `<your-project-name>`.
 * Install `iccmpdfwf.cls` in your TeX system (suggested directory: `iccm`).
-* Use the file `amsa-template.tex` to start your article as a template.
+* Use the file `iccm-template.tex` to start your article as a template.
-* Use the file `amsa-sample.tex` as a reference for how to prepare a topmatter of your article.
+* Use the file `iccm-sample.tex` as a reference for how to prepare a topmatter of your article.

 ## Recommended usage of `iccmpdfwf` package